kathrynlflemingc/WebGISDev/DevelopmentLog.md

 Task: Sign into AWS
 Task ID: 002
 Date: March 3, 2021
-Time: 3:20
+Time: 3:15-3:30
-Total Time:
+Total Time: 15 mins
-Outcomes:
+Outcomes: learned how to sign on to the server, connect my computer to the remote desktop and stop the server.
 Resources:
 To Do: